Limestone–Gillespie Portage Border Crossing: United States facilities

 The United States border station originally included the main building and two residences, located to its rear.
 The residences have since been demolished.
-The main building is a wood frame structure, a single story in height, with a side gable roof and flanking wings, each of which house two garage bays for performing inspections, and is located quite close to the border.
+The main building is a wood frame structure, a single story in height, with a side gable roof and flanking wings, each of which houses two garage bays for performing inspections, and is located quite close to the border.
 The building was divided inside to provide space for performing customs procedures by the USCS on one side and immigration procedures by the INS on the other.

-Prior to the construction of this station, customs and immigration formalities would have taken place in the nearest town.
+Before the construction of this station, customs and immigration formalities would have taken place in the nearest town.
 With the advent of increased automobile traffic in the 1920s, as well as the need to interdict the movement of contraband liquor due to Prohibition, the federal government realized the need for border stations where immigration formalities and vehicle inspections could be performed close to the border, and consequently planned the construction of a series of such stations.
 The Limestone station was authorized as part of a large authorization enacted in 1931.
 The federal government purchased land at the border from Walter and Hiram Phair in 1932, construction began in 1933, and the station was opened in January 1934.
 Although there were standardized building plans for the construction of these stations, the Limestone facilities are distinct in that they do not follow any of them.
 The station is similar to a "Type 2" facility, but uses less expensive construction materials.
 The station was listed on the National Register of Historic Places for its architecture and its historical associations with the federal government's efforts to control the nation's borders.